IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Beloved-of-the-Gods (I) thinks that even those who do wrong should be forgiven where forgiveness is possible.”

->“Whoever praises his own religion, due to excessive devotion, and condemns others with the thought "Let me glorify my own religion," only harms his own religion.”
+>“Whoever praises his own religion, due to excessive devotion, and condemns others with the thought "Let me glorify my own religion," only harms his own religion.

+>“The greatest progress of righteousness among men comes from exhortation in favor of non-injury to life and abstention from killing living beings.”

 ― <a href="https://en.wikipedia.org/wiki/Ashoka" target="_blank">Aśoka</a> (304 BCE-232 BCE, ruled most of the Indian subcontinent and popularized Buddhism, also known as "Ashoka the Great", he is an example of Plato's <a href="https://en.wikipedia.org/wiki/Philosopher_king" target="_blank">Philosopher King</a>)